Reviewed by the Compensation Committees: January, 2020

 Authority and Responsibilities

 - The Compensation Committees shall annually review and approve corporate goals and objectives relevant to Chief Executive Officer (the “CEO”) compensation, evaluate the CEO’s performance in light of those goals and objectives, and oversee the evaluation of the other executive officers and such other members of senior management as they may from time to time determine.
-The Compensation Committees shall annually determine and approve the compensation levels of the CEO, executive directors, executive officers and such other members of senior management as they may determine from time to time, including pension rights and compensation payments.
+The Compensation Committees shall annually determine and approve the compensation levels of the CEO, executive directors, executive officers and such other members of senior management (including the Company Secretary) as they may determine from time to time, including pension rights and compensation payments.
 In determining such compensation, the Compensation Committees will consider the Companies’ compensation policies, the Companies’ performance, and the value and structure of compensation provided to management with these roles at comparable companies.
 Similarly, the Compensation Committees will have regard to all relevant factors in considering whether the Companies’ incentive arrangements promote the long-term success of the Companies and assess whether the total compensation proposed to be paid to the CEO and other senior executives is competitive and appropriately linked to the Companies’ performance.

 - The Compensation Committees shall annually review and make recommendations to the Boards with respect to the compensation, including equity-based compensation, of the non-executive directors.
 No director shall decide their own compensation.